 Honourable Dustin Duncan

 I'm pleased to provide the State of the Environment 2019: A Focus on Forests, the second comprehensive assessment of our province's Crown forests.
-This year's version builds on our 2009 report, and fulfills the government's commitment, in law, to report on the state of our forests at least every 10 years.
+This year's version builds on our 2009 report, and fulfils the government's commitment, in law, to report on the state of our forests at least every 10 years.
 It also stands as Saskatchewan's 2019 State of the Environment Report.

 The 2009 report assessed 23 diverse indicators of forest health, using the best data available at that time.
 In the decade since, information and technology have evolved, so the report has changed too.
 The majority of indicators have been modified or replaced to reflect new challenges and information.
 The shift to an online report supports a more interactive, dynamic presentation.